Jane Naana Opoku-Agyemang: Academic career

 Opoku-Agyemang taught and worked at the University of Cape Coast, starting in 1986.
 She has held various academic positions including Head of the Department of English, Dean of the Faculty of Arts, Warden of Adehye Hall, Valco Trust Fund Post-Graduate Hostel, and the Founding Dean of the School of Graduate Studies and Research.
 From 1997, she has held the position of Academic Director of the School for International Training in the History and Cultures of the African Diaspora.
 From 2008 to 2012, she was the university's Vice Chancellor.
 She assumed duty on 1 October 2008, succeeding Emmanuel Addow-Obeng.

 In March 2007, Opoku-Agyemang was one of five scholars selected to deliver presentations during the 200th Anniversary of the Abolition of Slavery at the United Nations Headquarters in New York City.

 In October 2009, she was elected Ghana's representative to the executive board of the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 Ahead of the 2012 general elections, Opoku-Agyemang moderated the debate with Kojo Oppong Nkrumah.

 On 26 October 2018, she became Chancellor of the Women's University in Africa located in Zimbabwe.

 She has served on many local and international boards and committees such as the Centre for Democratic Governance, (CDD-Ghana), the editorial board of the Harriet Tubman Series on the African Diaspora (Africa World Press Inc. USA), the Africa Initiative in Canada, and the College of Physicians and Surgeons as an Eminent Citizen.

 Author

-Opoku-Agyemang is an author.
-Her focus areas include Literature with a focus on Women from Ghana, Oral literature in Ghana and Africa, and Communication Skills and Issues in the African Diaspora.
+Prof. Opoku- Agyemang is an author.
+Her focus areas include Literature with a keen interest on Women from Ghana, Oral literature in Ghana and Africa, and Communication Skills and Issues in the African Diaspora.
 As an academic, she has written and published in scholarly journals and presented articles at various conferences including at the 200th Anniversary of the Abolition of Slavery at the United Nations Headquarters in New York City and at the Inaugural Lecture to the Ghana Academy of Arts and Sciences.

 In 2015, as Education Minister, she published and launched a five-volume collection of published folktales titled "Who Told the most incredible story?"